owenip/100-days-of-code/r1-log.md

 **Link to Work:** [Link](https://github.com/owenip/CSS3-sandbox/commit/3b79a74c45f25e7cbfa02ac4d62fd2de305fabff)

 ### Day 7 - 9: September 21 - 23, 2018
-**Today's Progress:** Participated in Elvate Hackathon
+**Today's Progress:** Participated in Elevate Hackathon
-**Thoughts:** Learnt a lot on different aspects such as idtentying the problem that we were trying to solove, communication with others and finding the suitable technologies, platform and approaches.
+**Thoughts:** Learnt a lot on different aspects such as identifying the problem that we were trying to solve, communication with others and finding the suitable technologies, platform and approaches.
 **Link to Work:** N/A

 ### Day 10: October 1, 2018